BlockIo/block_io-php/README.md

 Block.io PHP
 ===========

 **Current Release**: 2.0.0
 **08/21/21**: BREAKING CHANGES.
 Interfaces have changed, and API responses no longer throw exceptions.
 Test thoroughly before use.
 You will manage exceptions yourself.

 PHP wrapper for [Block.io](https://block.io/) for use with [Dogecoin](http://dogecoin.com/), [Bitcoin](http://bitcoin.org/), and [Litecoin](http://litecoin.org).
 Simple abstraction layer on top of existing API interfaces, and automatic JSON decoding on response.

 ### Requirements

 This library requires: gmp, cURL, mbstring, and bcmath extensions.
+PHP7.2, PHP7.3, PHP7.4, or PHP8.0.

 ### Warning

-Untested on Windows.
-Make sure all PHPUnit tests pass if you're using Windows at all.
+Make sure all PHPUnit tests pass before using this library on your system.

 ### Usage

-First, sign up for an account at [Block.io](https://block.io/) and take note of your API key under Account > Dashboard.

 Install via [Composer](https://getcomposer.org/)